Skip to main content

 Functions

-Why use functions for your chatbot:
+Why use functions for your AI-agent:

 • Enhanced flexibility: By writing custom functions, you can handle unique scenarios, perform complex operations, and integrate with external systems.